-15.1 THE PROBLEM
+13.1 THE PROBLEM

-- 15.1.1 Lateral deviations continue to occur in the NAT.
-The vast majority are attributable to flight erew error, following the filed flight plan route rather than the cleared route.
-Additionally, errors can be attributed to the insertion of incorrect waypoints or misunderstanding of ATC clearances.
-Experience has shown that many of the lateral deviations in the NAT HLA occur as a result of flight crews programming the navigation system(s) with incorrect waypoint data.
+- 13.1.1 Experience has shown that many of the lateral deviations in the NAT HLA occur as a result of flight crews programming the navigation system(s) with incorrect waypoint data.
 These are referred to as Waypoint Insertion Errors.
-They frequently originate from: - failure to observe the principles of checking waypoints to be inserted in the navigation systems, against the cleared route; - failure to load waypoint information correctly; or - failure to crosscheck on-board navigation systems. - 15.1.2 It is important that flight crew double check route amendments received prior to the oceanic entry point and at each waypoint, since failure to do so may result in inadvertent deviation from cleared route.
+They frequently originate from: - failure to observe the principles of checking waypoints to be inserted in the navigation systems, against the cleared route; - failure to load waypoint information correctly; or - failure to crosscheck on-board navigation systems. - 13.1.2 It is important that flight crew double check route amendments received prior to the oceanic entry point and at each waypoint, since failure to do so may result in inadvertent deviation from cleared route.

-15.2 THE SOLUTION
+13.2 THE SOLUTION